-The CRASH museum also draws attention to women in the resistance.
-A small presentation shows the important work women performed during the war years such as preparing and distributing of “illegal” papers, documents, radios and such.
+The CRASH Museum pays hommage to women in the resistance.
+A small presentation shows the important work that women performed during the war such as preparing and the distribution of “illegal” papers, documents, radios, and such.
 A dominating position in this presentation is reserved for the resistance combatant Jos (Brunita Josepha) Gemmeke.
-(June 3rd, 1922 – December 20th, 2010)
+(June 3rd, 1922 – December 20th, 2010).

 During the Second World War Jos Gemmeke started her resistance work in The Hague by dispersing the illegal newspaper ‘Je Maintiendrai’.
-Later on she was engaged as an agent and liaison officer in which capacity she more than once, looked after the transport of transmitters and other materials which were sent from England to resistance groups in The Netherlands.
+Later, she was engaged as an agent and liaison officer in which capacity she more than once, looked after the transport of transmitters and other materials that were sent from England to resistance groups in The Netherlands.

 In October 1944 she went on a bike through enemy lines to Brussels with microfilms, which were hidden in the shoulder stuffing of her coat, destined for the Special Assignments Bureau – the Dutch secret service in London.
 During this trip she was shot at many times, by the Germans as well as the allied forces, and she just managed to escape alive.
 From Brussels she went to England because that happened to be the safest way to get her back to Holland as fast as possible.
 In London she was trained by the Special Operations Executive for the task of secret agent after which she was dropped by parachute near Nieuwkoop on March 10th, 1945.
 At the dropping she was hurt but that did not stop her from continuing with her orders.

 After the liberation she wanted to start her normal life again as fast as possible, and therefore she discontinued all her connections with the resistance movement.
 She married a Mr. Fick and they had two children.
 Only the last 20 years she ended her silence, and ever since she was present at all the important commemorations.
-On July 8th 1950 she was appointed by Queen Juliana as Knight (4th Class) of the Militaire Willems-Orde (MWO-4) [*].
+On July 8th, 1950, she was appointed as Knight (4th Class) of the Militaire Willems-Orde (MWO-4) [*] by Queen Juliana (shown on the left in the picture).
 Together with Queen Wilhelmina (who abdicated in 1948) she was the only women ever to be knighted with this decoration.